dreamcatcher-tech/network/Inbox/2025-08-03 1142 presenting artifact nodes as s3.md

 can be optimized for very small reads and writes too. buckets might be subpartitioned, so a particular folder is a single repo, rather than the whole bucket being a repo.  so if a users data had a particular prefix, this is moved around differently than another users data.

+seems like the critical piece is consensus, that allows us to present a swarm of nodes as a single node.  this is what makes the virtual server be strong.
+And so anything you can do with the api of a single node can now be done with this reliability property, as well as a distribution property so it can be closer to you.